NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ---

 ## Relation Cache Table Structures
-The Relation Catalog block in the disk stores metadata corresponding to all the relations in the database.
+The Relation Catalog block in the disk **stores metadata corresponding to all the relations in the database**.
 In addition to this, the Relation Catalog entry of every open relation is loaded to the cache memory for easy access and for better performance.
 This is implemented using Relation Cache Table.
 Each entry in the Relation Cache Table stores all the attribute values of the relation's entry from the Relation Catalog block along with some additional meta-data.

 NITCbase caches Relation Catalog using two structures: `RelCatEntry` and `RelCacheEntry`.
 ### RelCatEntry
-The structure RelCatEntry stores in its data fields all the attribute values in the relation's record entry from the Relation Catalog block.
+The structure `RelCatEntry` stores in its data fields all the attribute values in the relation's record entry from the Relation Catalog block.
 ```cpp
 typedef struct RelCatEntry{